 The third week of October is an annual opportunity, promoted by the National Highway Traffic Safety Administration (NHTSA) to learn about teen driver safety issues.

-Vehicle crashes, sadly, are the leading cause of death for aged 15 to 19.
-NHTSA and it’s partners provide a website with information and tips to help prevent these crashes in the first place.
+Vehicle crashes, sadly, are the leading cause of death for aged 15 to 19 so it’s important to help prevent these crashes in the first place.

 Learn more about National Teen Driver Safety Week.